Pence tries for damage control abroad but allies still wary

 - Mattis and Tillerson were also dispatched to stand in for Trump and ease allies' concerns

-(CNN)As Vice President Mike Pence darted from meeting to meeting this weekend in Europe, one phrase was on repeat.
+Brussels (CNN)As Vice President Mike Pence darted from meeting to meeting this weekend in Europe, one phrase was on repeat.

 "The President sends greetings," he told European High Representative Federica Mogherini over breakfast in the dining room of the US ambassador to the EU.